Summary

 | Tool Use | Yes | Yes | Yes |

-If the model family is the engine, Claude Code is the vehicle that puts that power directly into developers’ hands.
-Launched initially as a CLI tool in late 2024 and dramatically expanded throughout 2025 and into 2026, Claude Code represents Anthropic’s vision of what AI-assisted software development should look like: not just autocomplete, but a genuine coding agent that can autonomously navigate your codebase, write code, run tests, fix bugs, and commit changes.
+If the model family is the engine, Claude Code is the vehicle that places that capability directly in developers’ hands.
+Initially launched as a CLI tool in late 2024 and substantially expanded throughout 2025 and into 2026, Claude Code represents Anthropic’s vision of AI-assisted software development.
+It is not simply an autocomplete tool but a genuine coding agent that can autonomously navigate a codebase, write code, run tests, fix bugs, and commit changes.

-Claude Code is fundamentally different from tools like GitHub Copilot, which primarily offer inline suggestions as you type.
-Instead, Claude Code operates at a higher level of abstraction.
-You describe what you want in natural language — “add pagination to the user list API endpoint,” “refactor this module to use dependency injection,” “find and fix the bug causing the login timeout” — and Claude Code figures out which files to read, what changes to make, how to test them, and how to commit the result.
+Claude Code is fundamentally different from tools such as GitHub Copilot, which primarily offer inline suggestions as a developer types.
+Claude Code operates at a higher level of abstraction.
+A user describes the desired outcome in natural language (“add pagination to the user list API endpoint,” “refactor this module to use dependency injection,” “find and fix the bug causing the login timeout”), and Claude Code determines which files to read, what changes to make, how to test them, and how to commit the result.

 Available Platforms

-As of early 2026, Claude Code is available across a remarkably wide set of platforms:
+As of early 2026, Claude Code is available across a wide set of platforms:

-- CLI (Command Line Interface): The original and most powerful form.
-Install via
+- CLI (Command Line Interface): The original and most capable form.
+It is installed with

-npm install -g @anthropic-ai/claude-codeand runclaudein any project directory.
-The CLI gives you full access to all features, including custom slash commands, hooks, and MCP server connections. - Desktop App (Mac and Windows): A standalone application that wraps the CLI experience in a native desktop interface.
-Useful for developers who prefer a graphical environment but still want the agentic workflow.
+npm install -g @anthropic-ai/claude-codeand invoked by runningclaudein any project directory.
+The CLI provides full access to all features, including custom slash commands, hooks, and MCP server connections. - Desktop App (Mac and Windows): A standalone application that wraps the CLI experience in a native desktop interface.
+It is appropriate for developers who prefer a graphical environment while retaining the agentic workflow.

-- Web App (claude.ai/code): A browser-based version that connects to your repositories via GitHub.
-Ideal for quick tasks or when you are not at your primary development machine.
+- Web App (claude.ai/code): A browser-based version that connects to repositories via GitHub.
+It is suitable for short tasks or for use away from the primary development machine.

-- VS Code Extension: Deep integration with the most popular code editor.
-Claude Code appears as a sidebar panel and can access your workspace, terminal, and source control.
+- VS Code Extension: Deep integration with the most widely used code editor.
+Claude Code appears as a sidebar panel and can access the workspace, terminal, and source control.

 - JetBrains Extension: Similar integration for IntelliJ IDEA, PyCharm, WebStorm, and other JetBrains IDEs.
-Supports the same agentic workflows as the CLI.
+It supports the same agentic workflows as the CLI.

 Key Features

 Agentic Code Editing.
-Claude Code does not just suggest changes — it makes them.
-When you give it a task, it reads relevant files, plans its approach, writes or modifies code across multiple files, and can run your test suite to verify the changes work.
-It operates in a loop: make changes, run tests, fix any failures, repeat until the task is complete.
+Claude Code does not merely suggest changes; it implements them.
+When given a task, it reads the relevant files, plans an approach, writes or modifies code across multiple files, and can run the test suite to verify that the changes are correct.
+It operates in a loop: make changes, run tests, address any failures, and repeat until the task is complete.

 Custom Slash Commands.
 Teams can define reusable commands in .claude/commands/ directories.
-For example, you might create a /deploy command that runs your deployment pipeline, a /review command that performs a code review against your team’s style guide, or a /write-post command that orchestrates blog post creation and publishing.
-These commands are version-controlled alongside your code, ensuring the entire team shares the same workflows.
+For example, a team might create a /deploy command that runs the deployment pipeline, a /review command that performs code review against the team’s style guide, or a /write-post command that orchestrates blog-post creation and publishing.
+These commands are version-controlled alongside the code, ensuring that the entire team shares the same workflows.

 Hooks System.
 Claude Code supports pre- and post-execution hooks that run before or after specific actions.
-You can use hooks to enforce coding standards, run linters, execute security checks, or trigger notifications.
-This turns Claude Code from a standalone tool into an integrated part of your CI/CD pipeline.
+Hooks can enforce coding standards, run linters, execute security checks, or trigger notifications.
+This integrates Claude Code into the CI/CD pipeline rather than leaving it as a standalone tool.

 MCP Server Integration.
-Through the Model Context Protocol (more on this below), Claude Code can connect to external tools and data sources — databases, APIs, documentation servers, issue trackers, and more.
-This means Claude Code can look up a Jira ticket, check a database schema, read your API documentation, and then write code that integrates all of that context.
+Through the Model Context Protocol (discussed in detail below), Claude Code can connect to external tools and data sources, including databases, APIs, documentation servers, and issue trackers.
+Claude Code can therefore look up a Jira ticket, inspect a database schema, read API documentation, and then write code that integrates the resulting context.

 Git Integration.
-Claude Code understands Git natively.
-It can create branches, stage changes, write commit messages, and even create pull requests.
-Many developers now use Claude Code as their primary interface for Git operations, describing what they want to commit in natural language and letting Claude handle the details.
+Claude Code supports Git natively.
+It can create branches, stage changes, write commit messages, and create pull requests.
+Many developers now use Claude Code as their primary interface for Git operations, describing the intended commit in natural language and allowing Claude to handle the details.

 # Install Claude Code